lFourl/RESTLibrary/README.md

 # RESTLibrary

-This repository is a Dockerized RESTful API application in Go for a simple bookshelf.
+This repository is a Dockerized RESTful API application in Go for a simple book library.

 ## Includes